 To make things simpler for families with young children, you can prepare a recipe that each team must follow.
 Whoever cooks up the tastiest version wins.

-Some classic recipes include a breakfast plate of pancakes, eggs, and fruit, salad and garlic bread, and loaded pasta with different veggies, proteins (or meat substitutes), and cheeses.
+- Cooking and judging: Some classic recipes include a breakfast plate of pancakes, eggs, and fruit, salad and garlic bread, and loaded pasta with different veggies, proteins (or meat substitutes), and cheeses.
 One neutral judge evaluates each plate based on visual presentation, taste, and how true to the recipe it is.
+Tom’s of Maine likes the breakfast idea.

 For older kids and adults, tackle the three-course meal competition